FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/decryption-operations.md

 ---
 title: Decryption Operations
 sidebar_position: 7
+description: Understanding how to decrypt encrypted data in FHE smart contracts
 ---

 Decryption is the process of converting encrypted data back into its original form.
 In the context of Fully Homomorphic Encryption (FHE), decryption allows for the retrieval of results after performing computations on encrypted data.

-The `FHE.decrypt` function is a core component of the FHE library, designed for Solidity smart contract.
+The `FHE.decrypt` function is a core component of the FHE library, designed for Solidity smart contracts.

 :::tip[Deep Dive]
-We recommend you to read more about our unique MPC decryption threshold network [here](../architecture/internal-utilities/threshold-network.md)
+We recommend reading more about our unique MPC decryption threshold network [here](../architecture/internal-utilities/threshold-network.md)
 :::

-## Example
+## Asynchronous Decryption Example

 ```sol
 import {FHE, euint64} from "@fhenixprotocol/cofhe-contracts/FHE.sol";